theJaxon/CKAD/README.md

 #### NetworkPolicies:
 * Allows the control of what traffic come in and leave the pod
+* Equivalent to the relation between a securityGroup and an EC2 instance in AWS
+* NetworkPolicies are Namespaced so we can configure a NetworkPolicy for each NS
+* There are 2 kinds of pods when it comes to NetworkPolicies, a `non-isolated` pod and an `isolated` one, the non-isolated receives traffic from any source but when we apply a NetworkPolicy to the pod it becomes isolated
+* If the `podSelector` section in the NetworkPolicy yaml definition is empty then the policy will be applied to all pods in that namespace
+* If only `ingress` was specified in the yaml description then all egress traffic will be allowed by the policy
+* If the `from` is removed from the `ingress` definition then all traffic is allowed to enter the port, if `ports` list is removed then all traffic is allowed **from the specified sources**
+* `from` list can either be:
+  * podSelector
+  * namespaceSelector
+  * ipBlock
+* `k explain networkpolicy.spec.ingress.from`

-`policyTypes` sets whether the policy governs ingress, egress or both
+* In networkPolicies, `allow` rules override `deny` rules `policyTypes` sets whether the policy governs ingress, egress or both

 ```yml